 Quick-What do Hibbett and Wal-Mart have in common other than owning small-town markets?

-The two, along with Costco and Kohls, are the ONLY retailers in the chart on the following chart that reported positive same-store sales growth for January against a positive number for the same period last year AND saw total year comps increase for the past two years.
+The two, along with Costco and Kohls, are the ONLY retailers in the chart on the following page that reported positive same-store sales growth for January against a positive number for the same period last year AND saw total year comps increase for the past two years.
 No red in their respective lines.

-Hibbett Sporting Goods reported a 5.9% gain in January and a 2.4% comp store increase for the fourth quarter.
+Hibbett Sporting Goods reported a 5.9% gain in January and a 2.4% increase for the retailers fourth quarter.
 The increase is against a double-digit gain in January last year and a 7.4% gain in last years Q4.
 HIBB saw total fourth quarter sales climb 12.0% to $75.5 million, after opening 16 new stores and closing one.

 CEO Mickey Newsome indicated in early January that improved footwear sales were led by basketball and classic-oriented styles, while college and pro-licensed products drove the apparel category.
 The equipment category was once again soft.